Run all tests

 --watch

 Watch for changes and rerun related test files.
-Current implementation is watching the TSTyche configuration file and the test files for changes.

 Files are watched recursively using the fs.watch() method that relies on file system events.
 In some cases this feature is not available .
 For example, it does not work on network file systems.